One thing I don’t think about often but have realized is this: people with BIG anime platforms don’t talk about racism.

 For context – this is Nessa from Pokemon Sword And Shield.
 The latest Pokemon RPG in the successful franchise.

-As with any character of color or otherwise, fans celebrated Nessa as the new water Gym Leader in Sword and Shield.
+As with any character of colour or otherwise, fans celebrated Nessa as the new water Gym Leader in Sword and Shield.

 And of course – there’s always that one guy who spoils it for everyone by drawing a monkey version of Nessa as fan art.